acefei/ace-osinstaller/README.md

 To burn `ipxe.iso` onto a blank CD-ROM or DVD-ROM.
 Or put it into an ISO library for the VM installation on XenServer/Vmware/KVM

-## How to dump answerfile infomation after OS installation
+## How to dump answerfile infomation after OS installed
 ### Centos
 - cat /root/anaconda-ks.cfg
 ### Debian/Ubuntu